manbo1123/freemarket_sample_65d/README.md

 ## Association
 - has_many :comments, dependent: :destroy
 - has_many :favorites, dependent: :destroy
-- has_many :toDoLists
+- has_many :todo_lists
-- has_many :userEvaluations
+- has_many :user_evaluations
 - has_many :seller_items, foreign_key: "seller_id", class_name: "items"
 - has_many :buyer_items, foreign_key: "buyer_id", class_name: "items"
 - has_one :point
 - has_one :profile, dependent: :destroy
-- has_one :snsAuthentication, dependent: :destroy
+- has_one :sns_authentication, dependent: :destroy
 - has_one :sending_destination, dependent: :destroy
-- has_one :creditCard, dependent: :destroy
+- has_one :credit_card, dependent: :destroy

 # profiles table